Frequently Asked Questions

 How often can I host?

-Host a OneTable Shabbat dinner each week (one dinner a month is eligible for Nourishment Credits)!
+Host, or co-host, a OneTable Shabbat dinner each week (one dinner a month is eligible for Nourishment Credits)!
 For super active hosts we encourage you to make your dinners “Host Approval” instead of “Private” so you can bring more guests into the OneTable community.
 We’ve also launched a potluck feature on our platform to make hosting regularly even more possible.

 What if I want to host but need some guidance?

 OneTable Shabbat Coaches to the rescue!
 A coach is your point person.
 Coaches are selected and trained by OneTable to answer all your questions, help you think about ritual and your overall dinner experience.
 Apply today so that we can connect you with a coach, allowing plenty of time for you two to chat before your Shabbat dinner and elevate your hosting skills.Totally unbiased: every Shabbat Coach is amazing.

 At OneTable, we foster a climate of purposeful inclusion, an environment where all can feel safe, valued, and given an opportunity to form meaningful connections with each other.
 We cherish the diversity of humanity, which includes all styles of Jewish practice as equally valid and honored, and all are welcome regardless of ability, religion, ethnicity, race, social or economic status, sexual or gender identity.
 While Shabbat offers quiet meditative moments, Shabbat dinner is an essential social gathering.
 We cherish the differences among the Jewish people, and OneTable provides support that allows for the practice of ritual according to varying interpretations and understandings.
 Every Jewish person and Shabbat dinner attendee is unique; we all celebrate Shabbat differently.

 Can I host a political dinner?